Frequently Asked Questions

 - 01

 Rucking is a form of fitness training that involves walking or hiking with a loaded backpack (also known as a rucksack) over various distances.
+Rucking has its origin in the military - military units throughout history have carried equipment over long distances across battlefields.
+It is still practiced in modern military units today.

 - 02